 For now, NCDOT has posted several To I-73 South trailblazers along Bryan Blvd. heading east such as seen through this link to Google Street View.

 Meanwhile, it was announced in late May 2013 that the timetable for construction of the I-73 Connector had been moved up from 2016 to the Spring 2014, pending the completion of an environmental assessment by URS Corp.
 The I-73 construction project (Tip No. I-5110) also includes building an additional taxiway for PTI Airport and developers of land adjacent to the airport, that can only be reached by the new taxiway, urged the timing of the project to be sped up so not to lose out on the major manufacturing companies that would like to build there.
 The NCDOT spokesman indicated if the project started on schedule, it could be completed during 2015.12 In September 2013 NCDOT posted the letting list for its Design-Build Projects over the next year.
 The I-73 Connector project was now combined with the project to build the 'NC 68-US 220 Connector', TIP Project R-2413, Parts A and B, and the combined design-build contract was let in April 2014 and work started in early May.
 The project was awarded to a joint venture of Flatiron Constructors and Blythe Development Co. for $176.6 million.
 Work has started on clearing the freeway's path and removing dirt for construction of the taxiway near the PTI Airport.
-As of the end of December 2015 work was 47.4% complete.
-The completion date for the project is listed as April 2017.13 However, in January 2016, NCDOT officials indicated that the April date was for the taxiway, and that they planned to open the entire stretch of I-73 from the Airport to US 220 (see Segment 3) by the end of 2016.14 NCDOT also announced on July 9, 2015 that the project that will complete the final upgrades to the I-73/Bryan Boulevard/I-840 Greensboro Loop interchange (work originally part of the I-73 Connector project contract, but separated out before that was awarded) had also been awarded to Flatiron/Blythe for $5 million.
-Work began on September 8, 2015 and the project is, as of the end of December, 24.5% complete with project completion, with the exception of planting, reforestation and permanent vegetation, anticipated for September 2016.15
+As of the first week of February 2016 work was 48.9% complete.
+The completion date for the project is now listed as October 2017.13 However, in January 2016, NCDOT officials indicated that the April date was for the taxiway, and that they planned to open the entire stretch of I-73 from the Airport to US 220 (see Segment 3) by the end of 2016.14 NCDOT also announced on July 9, 2015 that the project that will complete the final upgrades to the I-73/Bryan Boulevard/I-840 Greensboro Loop interchange (work originally part of the I-73 Connector project contract, but separated out before that was awarded) had also been awarded to Flatiron/Blythe for $5 million.
+Work began on September 8, 2015 and the project is, as of the beginning of February 2016, 25.9% complete with project completion, with the exception of planting, reforestation and permanent vegetation, anticipated for September 2016.15

 For diagrams of the route to be constructed and, possibly, the latest news, on the project, visit the NCDOT site: